Nagendra1997/mesibo-documentation/conferencing.md

 - can send:  If the member can send messages to the group
 - can receive: If the member can receive messages from the group

-## Extending group messaging to group calling

-Now, for group calling, in addition to above, each member has the following permissions:
+Now, for group calling, in addition to the group settings above, each member has the following permissions:
 - can publish:  If the member can make (publish) group voice or video calls
 - can subscribe: If the member can subscribe to group voice or video calls
 - can list: If the member can get a list of active callers in the group

-This offers you a very fine level of control that helps you build exactly what you need in your application, with maximum customizability.
-If you can think it, you can build it.
-Any type of conferencing and streaming app that you need can be easily configured.
+Any type of conferencing and streaming app that you need can be easily configured with these controls.
+Let's look at some examples.

 ### Conference
 In a conference room, you need the members of the group to publish their stream and see other's streams.
 Every member will get a list of participants who are publishing their streams.
 They can then view the streams of each participant.
 So, you have the following permissions set.